Stan Marsh: Role in South Park

-Prior to season 22, Stan lives in South Park with his parents Randy and Sharon Marsh and his sister Shelly.
+Prior to season 22, and again since Season 28, Stan lives in South Park with his parents Randy and Sharon Marsh and his sister Shelly.
 From season 22 until “Sickofancy”, the family lives at a farm on the outskirts of town, where Randy raises marijuana and forces his reluctant family to assist him.
 Stan's family includes his 13-year-old sister Shelly, who bullies and beats him, and his centenarian grandfather.
 Stan attends South Park Elementary as part of Mr. Garrison's fourth-grade class.
 During the show's first 58 episodes (1997 through the season 4 episode "4th Grade" in 2000), Stan and the other main child characters were in the third grade.
 Stan is frequently embarrassed and annoyed by his father's antics and frequent acts of public drunkenness.
 Stan's relationship to his uncle Jimbo received moderate attention in the show's first two seasons.

-Stan was originally the everyman, described as "a normal, average, American, mixed-up kid".
-Stan would also occasionally provide a "moral of the story" lesson at the end of certain episodes.
+Stan was originally the everyman, described as "a normal, average, American, mixed-up kid" and quickly became a "2000's loser" type.
 In season fifteen, the show shifted to more complex characterization and Stan became cynical and depressed due to his dysfunctional family.

 Stan is modeled after Parker, while Kyle is modeled after Stone.
-Stan and Kyle are best friends, and their relationship, intended to reflect the real-life friendship between Parker and Stone, is a common topic throughout the series.
+Stan and Kyle are best friends, and their relationship, first intended to reflect the real-life friendship between Parker and Stone, became extremely close as they grew older.
+This is a common topic throughout the series.
 Stan is frequently at odds with his friend Cartman, resenting Cartman's behavior and openly mocking his weight.
 Stan shares a close friendship with Kenny and can understand Kenny's muffled voice.
 Stan also typically exclaims the catchphrase "Oh my God!
 They killed Kenny!" following one of Kenny's trademark deaths.

 Stan is the only character in the group to have had a steady girlfriend, Wendy Testaburger, and their relationship was a recurring topic in the show's earlier seasons.
 Despite reconciling and declaring to be a couple again in season 11, their relationship seems to have been less formally defined as a couple.